 How to choose who inherits your estate

 With our online will writing service, you can set out who you want to inherit your estate in just a few minutes.
-You can also update your will anytime in the future, which is perfect for when there are new additions to the family.
+If you're growing your family you can also subscribe to our unlimited update service, which means you can update your will anytime in the future.

 Article reviewed